All Episodes

 Great to have you back.

-Rush Limbaugh, the excellence in broadcasting network.
+Rush Limbaugh, the Excellence in Broadcasting Network.

-Talent on lawn from God.
+Talent online from God.

-Here's our telephone number, 800 282-2882, email address L Rushbow at EIBNet.com.
+Here's our telephone number, 800-282-2882, email address, lrushbo at EIBnet.com.

-Look, this uh Sandra Fluke stuff and the free contraceptives, if all of it is a little esoteric, and I hope it's not.
+Look, this Sandra Fluke stuff and the free contraceptives, if all of it is a little esoteric, and I hope it's not.

-I mean, I think we've made this abundantly clear what's going on, but the simplest way to understand this, it's just a new welfare program.
+But the simplest way to understand this, it's just a new welfare program.

 That's all this is.

-Here we have a woman, Sandra Fluke, materialized out of nowhere, it seems, to testify before a committee to talk about the Republicans denying women contraceptives.
+Here we have a woman, Sandra Fluke, materialized out of nowhere, it seems, to testify before a committee to talk about the Republicans denying women their contraceptives.

-It's all fake, ginned up, trumped up and phony.
+It's all fake, ginned up, trumped up, and phony.

 But I finally asked myself, why go to a Catholic college?

-You want to have all the sex you want all day long, no consequences, no responsibility for your behavior.
+You want to have all the sex you want all day long.

 Why go to a Catholic college?

-And there in lies the answer to all of this.
+And therein lies the answer to all of this.

 Washington Post.